Thursday, July 2, 2020

 The Disappearance of Jermain Charlo

-Jermain is considered missing under suspicious circumstances.
-Authorities have theorized that she might have fallen victim to sex trafficking or foul play.
-The detective assigned to Jermain's case said that as of June 2020, the case is still active, but unfortunately all leads so far have not turned up any clues.
-In September 2019, an Facebook page with Jermain's pictures appeared to be actively posting.
+In September 2019, a Facebook page with Jermain's pictures appeared to be actively posting.
 After investigating the page, it was determined that it was set up by a random woman who was unaware that the pictures she was using were of a missing person.
-Since then, there has been very little news about Jermain's case--although detectives have stated that they are continuing to receive leads.
+The account was deemed unrelated to Jermain's case.

 Jermain's disappearance brings more awareness to the large number of unsolved cases involving murdered and missing indigenous people.
 A study funded by the Department of Justice found that in certain areas, Native American women are 10 times more likely to be murdered than the rest of the population (source).
 Still, cases involving missing and/or murdered Native Americans seem to be reported far less often than similar cases involving white women or men.